Emergent communication enhances foraging behaviour in evolved swarms controlled by Spiking Neural Networks: Material and Methods

 As depicted in \autoref{fig:pheromone_concentration_teaser}, every agent can deposit pheromone which is represented by a white patch.
 The dropped pheromone spreads from the point (patch) of release to a certain amount of neighboring patches according to the diffusion rate, defined in the simulation parameters.
 Pheromone concentration also decreases (evaporates) exponentially over time.
 There is no predefined behaviour that binds depositing pheromone to any action or sensor.
 Other agents can smell the pheromone and react to it.
 The response elicited in an agent by the pheromone emerges from the evolutionary process carried out by the genetic algorithm.
 For example, the sensing of pheromone at a certain location could modify the trajectory of an agent looking for a food source or the nest.

-Each agent is controlled by its own network, a copy of the individual SNN.
-An example of such a network is shown in \autoref{fig:colony_net}.
-The network consists of $36$ neurons and $720$ connections.
-The agents perceive their environment through sensory stimuli from various modalities such as visual, mechanoreceptory or chemical (pheromone) sensors while navigating.
-The input neurons that receive the sensory information are connected to a second layer of neurons which are all-to-all connected.
-By having an all-to-all connectivity we avoid constraining the network to a pre-defined topology.
-At the same time the second layer is connected to the output neurons which result in the agent's actions such as movement and pheromone laying.
+When an agent is positioned directly over a food patch, the reward sensor triggers spikes in the corresponding reward neuron.
+Concurrently, the amount of food within that patch diminishes by a single unit.
+Furthermore, this activity temporarily restricts the agent's ability to decrease the food count in other patches.
+The restriction remains in place until the agent returns to the nest area, restoring the agent's capability to engage with and decrease the food count in other food patches.

-The first twelve neurons correspond to the input layer.
-The top three neurons in \autoref{fig:colony_net} are receptor neurons which react to the direction of the pheromone.
-The next three neurons can locate the nest.
-The middle of the nest is indicated by the queen receptor.
-The reward and punishment for the ant are determined by the reward receptors and nociceptors.
-Whenever food or the wall is seen the green and red photoreceptors are activated correspondingly.
-The heartbeat neuron stimulates the network in every timestep by supplying a small direct current in order to maintain activity in the network.
-The middle layer comprises twenty neurons, which are connected in an all-to-all manner.
+The output of the SNNs is determined by the firing rate of the output neurons during the network's simulation.
+The interpretation of the output vector relies on the correlation between the neurons and their respective actions, a concept that is depicted in \autoref{fig:ant_act}.
 The four output neurons are fully connected with the middle layer and control the movement (rotate left, rotate right, go forward) as well the activation to drop the pheromone.